DRIVE: Deep Reinforced Accident Anticipation with Visual Explanation: Experiments

 \textbf{Baselines.} We compare the proposed DRIVE with DSA-RNN~\cite{ChanACCV2016} and UString~\cite{BaoMM2020} since their source codes are available.
 We also implement the accident anticipation loss function AdaLEA~\cite{SuzukiCVPR2018} on top of the DSA-RNN method (AdaLEA).
 Note that all methods are using VGG-16~\cite{SimonyanVGG2014} as backbone.
 The AUC and TTA results on DADA-2000 and DAD datasets are reported in Table~\ref{tab:sota}.

 \textbf{Results for Accident Anticipation.} It shows that our DRIVE method significantly outperforms other baselines on both DADA-2000 and DAD dataset with the AUC metric.
 This demonstrates that our method is advantageous to accurately anticipate if a future accident will occur or not.
-We also note that AdaLEA achieves the best TTA performance on DADA-2000 dataset, i.e., 0.23 seconds higher than our DRIVE method.
+Note that AdaLEA achieves the best TTA performance on DADA-2000 dataset, i.e., 0.23 seconds higher than our DRIVE method.
 The advantage of AdaLEA on TTA metric can be attributed to that during training, AdaLEA utilizes validation set to compute TTA to drive the model to make early anticipation.
-In contrast, we take the same earliness mechanism (Eq.~\ref{earliness}) as DSA-RNN and UString, while still maintain relatively high TTA performance against AdaLEA and achieve significantly better TTA than DSA-RNN and UString.
+In contrast, we do not use validation set guidance but still achieve comparable TTA results on DADA-2000 and much better TTA on DAD datasets.